 Huskies are naturally vocal since they are pack dogs.
 The personality trait comes from the pack instinct.
 Vocalization is part of the pack instinct.
 So you will notice your canine friend howling, barking, whining, and crying in most cases.

 Huskies are playful and large dog breeds.
-They need a lot of exercises to keep fit and stay healthy.
+They need a lot of exercise to keep fit and stay healthy.
 The large body size makes them susceptible to being overweight.

 Giving them adequate exercise will help to get rid of excess energy and make them calm.
 But denying them exercise will make the dog howl or bark constantly.
 It is part of mental stimulation.